ushita37/AttractingContributors/README.md

-# What is your favorite operating system?
+# What is your favorite word?

 # List of OS
 - Windows